Mehdi Khalil: 2013–2017: Safa

-2017–2020: Ahed
+Ahed

+2017–2020: Two domestic trebles and AFC Cup MVP

 In July 2017, Khalil moved to Lebanese Premier League holders Ahed, for a fee of around $250,000.
 Khalil quickly asserted himself as the team's first-choice goalkeeper, playing 18 league games in the 2017–18 season.
 He helped his team win the domestic treble—the league title, cup, and Super Cup.
 Khalil was Ahed's goalkeeper at the 2018 AFC Cup, playing eight games and reaching the zonal semi-finals, where they lost to Al-Quwa Al-Jawiya 5–3 on aggregate.
 In his first season at the club, Khalil was included in the 2017–18 Lebanese Premier League Team of the Season as the league's best goalkeeper.

 His next season with the team was also successful, as he won his second domestic treble.
 He played 21 league games in the 2018–19 season.
 Khalil featured in the 2018–19 Lebanese Premier League Team of the Season.
 On 4 November 2019, after beating April 25 in the final, he won the 2019 AFC Cup as the competition's Most Valuable Player.
 Conceding just three goals in 11 matches, Khalil kept nine clean sheets (of which five were consecutive in the knock-out stages) as Ahed went unbeaten throughout the whole tournament.
 The 2019 AFC Cup win was the first for a Lebanese club.